 Assessment

-The dissertation examination shall include a research project of 12,000 words.
+The dissertation examination includes a research project of 12,000 words.

 Fees